OzelTam/auth-auth-easy/README.md

 # Auth Auth Easy
-.NET Standart library that handles Authorization/Authentication methods by using NoSQL (MongoDB) database.
+.NET Standart library that handles Authorization/Authentication methods by using NoSQL (MongoDB), SQL (MSSQL) database.
+It also can use Redis as cache.

 # Usage
 ### [OUTDATED] -New documentation coming soon.